In the News

 McPHERSON, Kan. — It’s been three weeks since the US House of Representatives passed a continuing resolution to keep the federal government in operation.
 First District Congressman Tracey Mann told Ad Astra News in an interview Thursday it’s a matter of getting a few Democratic Senators to change their position.

 The decision to shut down the federal government by Democratic Party leadership in Washington, D.C., is nothing more than political theater, and everyday Americans will be the ones who pay the price for it.
 On Sep.
 19, every single House Republican voted to keep the government open by passing a clean, nonpartisan continuing resolution.
+Senate Republicans also voted to keep the government open, but the vast majority of Senate Democrats blocked this continuing resolution, forcing federal funding to lapse and the government to shut down.

 WASHINGTON, D.C.
 (KAKE) - A U.S. representative from Kansas has introduced a bill that aims to expand shortages in rural childcare.